-Research Materials, Conducting your Study, and Participation in Peer Studies (10%)
+Research Materials, Conducting your Study, and Participation in Peer Studies (15%)

 Since research is not just about the write-up, but also about the design of the research, the process of data collection, treatment of subjects and data analysis, this portion of the grade will focus on your ability to create valid and effective materials (measures & stimuli) and handle the overall research PROCESS.

-As part of this grade, to enrich your appreciation of science and methodology toward greater enlightenment about psychology, you will need to participate in THREE of your peers' research projects.
-These projects will be approved by the HSIRB Ethical Review Board.
-However, if you are unable to participate or prefer not to, an alternative assignment will be provided upon request.
+As part of this grade, to enrich your appreciation of science and methodology toward greater enlightenment about psychology, you will be asked to participate in some of your peers' experiments in class.
+If you are unable to participate or prefer not to, an alternative assignment will be provided upon request.

-Improvement in the Intro & Method section (5%)
+Revision and Improvement in the Introduction, Method, & Reference sections (5%)